swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/1-api-gateway.md

 ```

 :::tip
-You can use the [faker](https://fakerjs.dev/) keyword in your json schema properties definition to generate more precise random data in your inputs
+You can use the [faker](https://fakerjs.dev/) keyword in your json schema properties definition to generate more precise random data in your inputs.

 ```ts
 export const bodySchema = {